getbeyondpay/docs/source/index.html.md

 ```

-> In order to actually capture that authorization and charge the card, you must submit 019 capture `RequestType`, passing the original sale-auth `ReferenceNumber`, and using the `User` and `Password` credentials instead of `AuthenticationTokenId` and `PrivateKey` to authenticate:
+> In order to capture that authorization and charge the card, you must submit 019 capture `RequestType`, passing the original sale-auth `ReferenceNumber`, and using the `User` and `Password` credentials instead of `AuthenticationTokenId` and `PrivateKey` to authenticate:

 ```xml
 <requestHeader>